wiebew/react-beautiful-dnd-typescript/README.md

 This repo is the typescript version of the source code from [Alex Reardon his course](https://egghead.io/courses/beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) on Beautiful and Accessible Drag and Drop with react-beautiful-dnd

-The interface are defined in the models directory.
+The interfaces are defined in the models directory.